goFrendiAsgard/zaruba/docs/core-concepts/task/long-running-service.md

 # Starting Long Running Service with Zaruba

-Unless you are a [starcraft](https://starcraft2.com/en-us/) pro player, probably running multiple terminals and tmux panels is not a very good idea.
+Unless you are a [starcraft](https://starcraft2.com/en-us/) pro player, manage many terminals at once is not a good idea.
+[Multitasking is bad for your brain](https://fee.org/articles/multitasking-is-bad-for-your-brain/).

-You might also want to run the server in the background or make a docker container for this simple use case.
-But let's not do that.

-We will use Zaruba instead.
+To run many tasks in parallel, you can use [PM2](https://pm2.keymetrics.io/), [docker-compose](https://docs.docker.com/compose/), or Zaruba.

+Running services with Zaruba gives you some advantages.
+Especially during development phase:

+* You can run many services in parallel (i.e: `zaruba please task-1 task-2... task-n`).
+* You can use re-use your service by [extending](./extend-task.md) it.
+* You can define some [pre-requisites](./define-task-dependencies.md) for your service.
+* If you run many services in parallel, you can see their logs in real time.

+In the next two sections, you will learn how to run a long-running process with Zaruba.

 ## Lower Level Approach